dotnet/docs-maui/docs/xaml/field-modifiers.md

 Valid values of the `x:FieldModifier` attribute are:

-- `private` – specifies that the generated field for the XAML element is accessible only within the body of the class in which it is declared.
+- `Private` – specifies that the generated field for the XAML element is accessible only within the body of the class in which it is declared.
-- `public`  – specifies that the generated field for the XAML element has no access restrictions.
+- `Public`  – specifies that the generated field for the XAML element has no access restrictions.
-- `protected` – specifies that the generated field for the XAML element is accessible within its class and by derived class instances.
+- `Protected` – specifies that the generated field for the XAML element is accessible within its class and by derived class instances.
-- `internal` – specifies that the generated field for the XAML element is accessible only within types in the same assembly.
+- `Internal` – specifies that the generated field for the XAML element is accessible only within types in the same assembly.
-- `notpublic` – specifies that the generated field for the XAML element is accessible only within types in the same assembly.
+- `NotPublic` – identical to `Internal`.

 By default, if the value of the attribute isn't set, the generated field for the element will be `private`.